wp-plugins/autoptimize/readme.txt

 Sure, you can help with translations in the [Launchpad translation page](https://translations.launchpad.net/autoptimize)

 == Changelog ==

+= 0.9 =
+* Add workaround for networkedblogs.
+* Add workarounds for histats and statscounter
+* Add workaround for smowtion and infolinks.
+* Add workaround for Featured Content Gallery
+* Simplified Chinese translation
+* Modify the cache system so it uses wp-content/cache/
+* Add a clear cache button

 = 0.8 =
 * Add workaround for Vipers Video Quicktags